Pepita Embil: Later life

 After years away, she and her husband accepted offers to perform again in Spain.
 In 1966, Embil and Domingo toured the Canary Islands and the north of Spain with José de Luna's zarzuela company.
 Once they returned to Mexico, they soon undertook another tour that took them to Costa Rica, Peru, and Venezuela.
 Later they sang at the Teatro de la Zarzuela in Madrid, recalling their early successes there in the 1940s.
 They returned to Barcelona during the 1974-1975 season.
 Conducted by their son, they performed in the zarzuela Doña Francisquita at the Liceu.
 She sang the mezzo-soprano role of Aurora la Beltrana.
 This was her final zarzuela performance and her farewell to the stage.

 During the 1985 Mexico City earthquake, her brother Angel María Embil died, along with his wife, Francisca.
 In the same building, Embil's nephew Agustín García Embil and his three-year-old son, Julio Agustín García Pinilla, were also killed.
 Her husband, Plácido Domingo Ferrer, died of a heart attack in 1987 at age 80.
 The following year, the Teatro de la Zarzuela paid homage to her by dedicating a performance of Moreno Torroba's La chulapona to her.
 The theater's director, conductor Miguel Roa, wrote a poem to honor her on the occasion.
 In a 1990 tribute to her in San Sebastián, Embil and her son sang a duet together of the Basque song, "Aurtxoa Seaskan," with the Orfeón Donostiarra.
 Embil died on August 28, 1994, in Mexico City from a liver disease caused by a blood transfusion from twenty years earlier.
 She was 76 years old.
-She is buried next to her husband at the Panteón Española de México.
+She is buried next to her husband at the Panteón Español de México.
 The President of Mexico at the time, Carlos Salinas de Gortari, attended her wake.